Iterative Estimation of Mixed Exponential Random Graph Models with Nodal Random Effects: Examples

 \subsection{Facebook Network}

-As first data example we look at Facebook (undirected) network data, which is publicly accessible \citep{leskovec2012learning}.
+As a first data example, we look at Facebook (undirected) network data, which is publicly accessible \citep{leskovec2012learning}.
 The entire network comprises 4039 nodes.
-We analyze a subset of 250 nodes to demonstrate the performance of our routine.
+We analyze a subset of 250 nodes to demonstrate the performance of our routine, e.g. we take the first 251 nodes of the network and remove the "center" node (the "ego").
 Figure \ref{fig:facebook_network} gives a visual impression of the network.
-Just by looking at the network we can easily conclude that the assumption of nodal homogeneity is certainly not fulfilled.
-The mERGM therefore appears as possible alternative.
-The aim of our analysis is to evaluate and compare the two models: the mERGM and the standard ERGM with the intention to quantify the evidence for the presumed favour of the mERGM.\\ We fitted four models to the data, two mERGMs and two ERGMs.
+Just by looking at the network we can easily conclude that an ERGM which assumes nodal homogeneity is more than questionable.
+The mERGM, therefore, appears as a possible alternative.
+The aim of our analysis is to evaluate and compare the two models: the mERGM and the standard ERGM, with the intention to quantify the evidence for the presumed favour of the mERGM.\\ We fitted four models to the data, two mERGMs and two ERGMs.
 Table \ref{tab:netstats} describes the models by listing the sufficient network statistics.
-As network statistics we included the number of edges, the number of two-stars and two weighted statistics, i.e. geometrically weighted edgewise shared partners (gwesp) and geometrically weighted nonedgewise shared partners (gwnsp).
-For the exact definitions of the weighted statistics we refer to \cite{Snijders-etal:2006}.
+As network statistics, we included the number of edges, the number of two-stars and two weighted statistics, i.e. geometrically weighted edgewise shared partners (gwesp) and geometrically weighted nonedgewise shared partners (gwnsp).
+For the exact definitions of the weighted statistics, we refer to \cite{Snijders-etal:2006}.
 The number of iterations for the mERGMs was set at 50 to ensure convergence.\\

 \FloatBarrier